Driving Guide

 Important Regulations

 Road regulations don’t only cover motor vehicles.
-All traffic rules apply to all road users, including pedestrians and cyclists.
+All Bhutan traffic rules apply to all road users, including pedestrians and cyclists.
 However, since motor vehicles have more power on the road, a lot of the rules are focused on regulating them.

 Drunk-Driving